-Michael S. Sirkin is a senior partner and former co-chair of both the Employee Benefits, Executive Compensation & ERISA Litigation Practice Center and the Tax Department.
+Michael S. Sirkin is a senior partner and former co-chair of both the Employee Benefits & Executive Compensation Group and the Tax Department.
 He practices primarily in the areas of executive compensation and employee benefits, and frequently represents companies, compensation committees and senior executives in connection with executive employment, severance, equity and other compensation arrangements.

 In the executive compensation area, Michael advises clients in connection with nonqualified arrangements, such as Supplemental Executive Retirement Plans and other deferred-compensation plans, incentive plans, Code Section 409A issues, rabbi trusts and other funding vehicles.
 Michael also advises corporations on the design and implementation of stock option, restricted stock and similar plans.